 Constantin Kogler

-I'm a PhD student in mathematics under the supervision of Emmanuel Breuillard (Oxford) and Péter Varjú (Cambridge).
+I'm a PhD student in mathematics under the supervision of Emmanuel Breuillard (Oxford).

 Since October 2022 I am working at Oxford and I have spent the first two years of my PhD at Cambridge, where I was part of the CCIMI-cohort.
 Before coming to the UK, I completed in 2020 a masters degree at ETH Zürich studying mostly under Manfred Einsiedler.